vignettes/SingleStudies.Rmd

 of one.

-plotExposureCentered(studyPop, sccsData, exposureEraId = diclofenac)
+plotExposureCentered(studyPop, sccsData, exposureEraId = aspirin)

 If the rate just before exposure is higher compared to during exposure, this indicates there might reverse causality: that the outcome, or some precursor of the outcome, increases the probability of having the exposure.
-To avoid incorrect causal inference, we want to detect these situations.
+To avoid incorrect causal interpretation, we want to detect these situations.
 We can compute a p-value for whether rate is increased pre-exposure:

-computePreExposureGainP(sccsData, studyPopulation, exposureEraId = diclofenac)
+computePreExposureGainP(sccsData, studyPopulation, exposureEraId = aspirin)

-## [1] 1
+## [1] 0.6306886

 If this p-value is lower than a prespecified threshold (e.g. p < 0.05), we can decide to reject the null hypothesis that the rate is not increased, and we probably should not trust our analysis to produce reliable estimates.